 Parvati was ecstatic and did not mind at all that her son now had an elephant head.
 Shiva was equally happy and he adopted Ganesh as his own son.

 Ganesh now had both a mother and a father who loved him dearly.
 Ganesh statues are often placed in a niche in the wall as a protective symbol to guard the home.

-Why Durve Grass is offered to Ganesh
+Why Durve Grass is offered

 It is common to offer durva grass to Ganesh.
 This is something which is appreciated by the god.
 Not much is need, only three or five nods.
 Durva grass is the Hindi name for Bermuda grass, (Cynodon Dactylon).